 Do not simply flag a review because you disagree with its content.
-This can aggravate the situation if you are dealing with a legitimate dissatisfied customer.
+In the case of a negative review, this action can aggravate the situation if you turn out to be dealing with a legitimately dissatisfied customer.
 Instead, try to approach that customer directly to resolve the issue or concern.

 - What evidence supports the suspicion that the review in question is fake; and/or

 - How it violates the platform’s policies and review guidelines.

 But if all non-litigation efforts are rejected, it is time to consider a lawsuit against the author of the review.

 Unmask & Identify the Anonymous Reviewer

 If the fake consumer reviews in question are highly damaging or ongoing, you may need to unmask (identify) and sue the anonymous poster responsible.
 Filing a John Doe lawsuit is normally an available option when a reviewer’s identity is unknown.
 John Doe lawsuits enable you to file your lawsuit against an unnamed defendant and then unmask the reviewer’s identity through the discovery process.

 Many complex legal considerations attach to John Doe lawsuits, such as the best jurisdiction in which to file the lawsuit for both the discovery process and ultimate relief.
 We strongly recommend reaching out to an experienced Internet attorney to assist with this type of consumer review removal.